Gassing As a Means to Collect Nongame Wildlife

 Frequently Asked Questions

 - Gassing is an indiscriminate means of take.
-The Department is concerned about the impact of gassing on wildlife and habitat, particularly on non-target organisms, including federally-endangered karst (cave-dwelling) invertebrates that inhabit caves and crevices along with rattlesnakes.
+TPWD is concerned about the impact of gassing on wildlife and habitat, particularly on non-target organisms, including federally-endangered karst (cave-dwelling) invertebrates that inhabit caves and crevices along with rattlesnakes.

 - Does this mean that commercial rattlesnake collection and roundups will be outlawed?
 Is TPWD trying to shut down rattlesnake roundups?